Uninstall Packages With Apt Package Manager[2 Proven Methods]

 TL;DR

-To uninstall packages with Apt package manager, you can try these methods:
+To apt remove package with Apt package manager, you can try these methods:

 1. Uninstalling Single Packages: Uninstall specific software with Apt, including options to retain configuration files (apt remove) or perform a clean removal (apt purge).